dvquy13/recsys-mvp/README.md

 In this repo, pay attention to where the `assert` clause is used in the non-model data, like the [features notebook](./notebooks/002-features-v2.ipynb).

 Also there is a demo in terms of new data validation in the [050 notebook](./notebooks/050-data-validation.ipynb).

+## API logging
+Apart from the observability requirements for any types of API like latency, number of requests, etc., we normally log these following information:
+- Input Features to  model
+- Model version
+- A unique identifier for each model request, like `rec_id`
+  - This `rec_id` is attached to every logger call and the response output for online debugging purpose
+  - It is also used as the key to map with user's interaction events like click and conversion.
+These events are implemented by different engineer teams and we would ask them to forward this rec_id to downstream instrumentation flow.

 ---